 The District continues to see new growth in a number of new homes being built throughout the community along with commercial and industrial development.
 It is hopeful the District will continue to see increases in Real Estate Revenue as well in District valuation.
 Current valuation increased to \$1,314,004,310 this year which is up \$145,082,610 from last year.
 Property values are established each year by the Lucas County Auditor based on new construction and complete reappraisal (2018) or triennial update (2021), which occur every three (3) years.
-2024 will be a reappraisal year.
+2024 will be a reappraisal year (for collection in CY 2025).

-Fallen Timbers Mall TIF funding will reduce roughly \$225,000 in FY 2025, per the compensation agreement.
-This is on our radar, and hopefully will be offset through new construction and the reappraisal.
-Adjacent mall properties outside of our TIF agreement have been reduced just over \$6.7M through Board of Revision cases.
-The District is estimating a 2.15% increase in years 2024-2027.
+Fallen Timbers Mall TIF funding will reduce roughly \$225,000 in FY 2024, per the compensation agreement.
+This is included in the forecast and hopefully will be offset through new construction and the reappraisal.

+The District is estimating a 3% in FY 2025 from the reappraisal in CY 2024.
+Other years average 2.15% increase.